speedsticko/til/mobile/ios-swift.md

 **Guard** is like an "unless".

-The `if let name = optionalName` form for "Optional Binding"  is only testing for the existence of a value within an optional.
+The `if let name = optionalName { }` form for "Optional Binding"  is only testing for the existence of a value within an optional.
+If the variable has a value then it is unwrapped into "name" and the body is executed.
+If the value is `nil` then the body is skipped.
+An `else` clause can be provided to execute some code when the optional is `nil`.

+The `??` operator can be used to provide a default value if an optional is `nil`.

 Control Flow
 --------------